teoks0199/tp/docs/UserGuide.md

 ---
 #### Find stalls by location: `find-by-location` <a id="finding-stalls-by-location"></a>
-The command is a powerful tool for quickly locating specific food stalls based on their locations.
+You can use this command to quickly locate specific food stalls based on their locations.
 If you want to find the nearest food options, this command can help you narrow down your choices effectively.

 **Format:** `find-by-location LOCATION_KEYWORD`